How to create inner harmony around

 - Body-image, etc.

-Whatever the area of life, we need to resolve our internal conflicts in order to achieve happiness and fulfilment.
+Whatever the area of life, we need to resolve our internal conflicts in order to achieve happiness and fulfillment.

 What happens during an ego-state therapy session?